OpenWrt

 OpenWrt (from open wireless router) is an open-source project for embedded operating systems based on Linux, primarily used on embedded devices to route network traffic.
 The main components are Linux, util-linux, musl, and BusyBox.
 All components have been optimized to be small enough to fit into the limited storage and memory available in home routers.

 OpenWrt is configured using a command-line interface (ash shell) or a web interface (LuCI).
-There are about 8000 optional software packages available for installation via the opkg package management system.
+There are more than 9000 optional software packages available for installation via the apk package management system.

-OpenWrt can run on various types of devices, including CPE routers, residential gateways, smartphones, pocket computers (e.g., Ben NanoNote).
+OpenWrt can run on various types of devices, including CPE routers, residential gateways, SBCs, smartphones, pocket computers (e.g., Ben NanoNote).
 It is also possible to run OpenWrt on personal computers and laptops.

 History

 The OpenWrt project was started in 2004 after Linksys had built the firmware for their WRT54G series of wireless routers with code licensed under the GNU General Public License.
 Under the terms of that license, Linksys was required to make the source code of its modified version available under the same license, which enabled independent developers to create derivative versions.
 Support was originally limited to the WRT54G series, but has since been expanded to include many other routers and devices from many different manufacturers.

 Using this code as a base and later as a reference, developers created a Linux distribution that offers many features not previously found in consumer-level routers.
 Early on some features required proprietary software.
 For example, prior to OpenWrt 8.09 (based on Linux 2.6.25 and the b43 kernel module) WLAN for many Broadcom-based routers could only be had via the proprietary wl.o module (and which required Linux 2.4.x).

 OpenWrt releases were historically named after cocktails, such as White Russian, Kamikaze, Backfire, Attitude Adjustment, Barrier Breaker and Chaos Calmer, and their recipes were included in the message of the day (motd) displayed after logging in using the command-line interface.

 In May 2016, OpenWrt was forked by a group of core OpenWrt contributors due to disagreements on internal process.
 The fork was dubbed Linux Embedded Development Environment (LEDE).
 The schism was reconciled a year later.
 Following the remerger, announced in January 2018, the OpenWrt branding is preserved, with many of the LEDE processes and rules used.
 The LEDE project name was used for v17.01, with development versions of 18.01 branded OpenWrt, dropping the original cocktail based naming scheme.